ScottGledhill/Book_a_Doctor/README.md

   A simple program that takes a file of data<br>
   Loads it into a database which can then be used to book a Doctor when available<br>
   Printing the closest available time after the one requested, and which doctor the appointment is with.

+# To Use

+  Clone the repo, create a database named doctor_availability Load the files into a REPL
+  Follow the demo!

 # Demo